rsergio07/gitops-lab-local/exercises/phase-0-validation/README.md

 You have successfully completed Phase 0 when:

-1. All tool version commands execute without errors
-2. Minikube status shows all components running
+1. Minikube cluster shows all components running
-3. kubectl can communicate with the cluster and list nodes
+2. kubectl communicates with the cluster and lists nodes
+3. All system pods in kube-system namespace are Running
 4. Docker can pull images, run containers, and handle networking
 5. Kubernetes can schedule pods and they reach Running state
 6. You can execute commands inside pods and view their logs
+7. Port-forwarding enables access to pod services

 ## Troubleshooting